 If you generally pay off your entire credit card balance each month, but often have a tough time doing so, you may want to think about timing your credit card purchases.

-All purchases made during a billing cycle are due within a couple of weeks after the billing cycle closing date.
+All purchases made during a given billing cycle are due within a couple of weeks after the billing cycle closing date.

-For example, a credit card may have a billing cycle from May 14 to June 14, and any purchases made during that time must be paid by the due date which will be included in your monthly statement.
+For example, a credit card may have a billing cycle from May 14th to June 14th, and any purchases made during that time must be paid by the due date ,which will be included in your monthly statement.

 If you do not pay the balance in full within the credit card grace period, you will be slapped with a finance charge based on the interest rate and type of APR computation for the remainder that is not paid.

-You also have your eye on that new plasma screen, but it’s another $2,000, and you only have $2,000 available to pay your credit card bill.
+You also have your eye on that new laptop, but it’s another $2,000, and you only have $2,000 available to pay your credit card bill.

 At the same time, you know that in a month you’ll have another $2,000 available to pay off your credit card once you receive your next paycheck.

-That way the purchase will be deferred to the next billing cycle, and the payment due date will subsequently be pushed back another 45-60 days.
+That way the major purchase will be deferred to the next billing cycle, and the payment due date will subsequently be pushed back another 50 days or so.

 Think of it as stretching your dollar a little, and avoiding costly interest charges, especially if you live month-to-month like so many people do these days.